 To determine how to forward multicast traffic, IGMP snooping maintains a “table” about the interfaces information:

-IGMP snooping learns about interfaces by monitor IGMP traffic.
+IGMP snooping learns1 about interfaces by monitor IGMP traffic.
 If an interface receives IGMP queries or PIM updates, it will be added to the table as a multicast-router interface.
 If an interface receives IGMP group membership reports, IGMP snooping adds it to the table as a group-member interface.

 While both types are configurable by hand which is static, the dynamic learned information in the table about interfaces will age and be removed after missing updates.